embermap/emberconf2020-tailwind-css-best-practices/README.md

 Match the layout on the right.
 Notice the behavior if you shrink the viewport.
 You'll need to look up the "Flex Shrink" utilities on tailwindcss.com.

+## 6: More layout - measured text

+Try to encapsulate the measured text in a component.
+Notice how you can lay it out with flexbox.

 ---

 - Rely on the default theme, extend as necessary